 About me

-Through exhibitions, commissions, and experimentation, my art creates a space for contemplation and connection.
-It invites viewers to reflect on the balance between holding on and letting go, while celebrating the act of cherishing life’s fleeting moments.
-By preserving what is temporary, I seek to make the impermanent unforgettable.
+Through exhibitions, commissions, and continuous experimentation, my art invites contemplation and emotional engagement.
+It offers space to reflect on the fragile balance between holding on and letting go, and the universal need to find beauty and meaning in transience.
+By preserving what is temporary, I strive to make the impermanent unforgettable.